 - Stakeholders consulted include the RMI membership, industry/metal associations and blockchain developers.

-- Stakeholder Engagement: The RMI welcomes stakeholder input and feedback on the Blockchain Guidelines at any time.
+- Stakeholder Engagement: The RMI invites any interested party to test the guidelines in the conceptualization, design and implementation of blockchain-based solutions in mineral supply chains.
 Any questions or comments on the Blockchain Guidelines can be directed to Michèle Brülhart at firstname.lastname@example.org.

 - The RMI continues to engage stakeholders to promote the implementation of the Blockchain Guidelines and aims to test their applicability in different supply chains, across different minerals and geographies.